{{ summaryHeading }}

 EMOM rest-buffer read boundaries

-Read Rest-buffer rule Meaning
+Read Boundary rule Meaning

-Tight 0 <= rest buffer < rest floor The work fits inside the minute, but leaves less rest than requested.
+Tight 0 <= rest buffer < rest floor The work fits, but leaves less recovery than requested.

-Ready rest floor <= rest buffer < rest floor + 12 The minute preserves the selected rest floor without much extra room.
+Ready rest floor <= rest buffer < rest floor + 12 The minute preserves the selected rest floor with limited extra room.

 Roomy rest buffer >= rest floor + 12 The minute leaves the floor plus at least 12 extra seconds.

-Plan Profiles and Density Limits
+Profile Defaults and Density Limits

 EMOM profile defaults and density limits